romankp/weather_web_app/README.md

 A simple, selfish weather web app for Swampscott, MA that uses the Open Weather Map API.

+## Update 2022

+As of 2022, Open Weather Map has changed its API service policy for free licenses and the endpoint for multi-day forcasts has changed a bit.
+I'm working on some quick fixes with an eye on integration for my Weather Station project.

 ## Update 2020

 Revisiting this little app to update it to ES6 standards and notation.
 And we've moved house!
 So now we're requesting weather data for Swampscott.